 In this case, perhaps it’s better to stick to exploring the many destinations in Greece instead?
 Remember, there are countless idyllic islands to check out, and car ferry services are plentiful.

 Greece is a large country, so it stands to reason that there are countless car rental companies offering services for visitors, no matter what the time of year.
 As we mentioned before, pre-booking your car hire, and finding the best deals, before you arrive is a good idea, and you can do that at Discover Car Hire.
 This means you won’t have any nasty surprises when you arrive!

 Overall, the following rental car companies serve Greece in 2021:

 - Thrifty Rent a Car

 There are countless smaller car hire companies in various locations.
 We’re talking about an entire country here, so the list is quite extensive in Athens alone!
-If you want to ensure peace of mind and the best deals, however, sticking with the big hitters in the car rental game, as listed above, is probably the best way forward.
+However, if you want to ensure peace of mind and the best deals, sticking with the big hitters in the car rental game, as listed above, is probably the best way forward.